Fiskie/unnamed-twig-intellij-plugin/README.md

-# (WIP) intellij-twig2
+# (WIP) intellij-community-twig

+(WIP) A plugin to replace the official Twig plugin found in IntelliJ.

+This is not production ready yet!!
+A lot of code has been sampled from the Handlebars plugin, this will eventually be replaced as I learn more about how IntelliJ works.

+## Why this exists

-The official IntelliJ Twig plugin is closed-source and lacks features which I'd like to see, so I wanted to do something about it.
+The official IntelliJ Twig plugin is pretty barebones.
+There are also some weird bugs that cause indentation to go wonky.
+But it's closed source and we can't do anything about it.

-This plugin is named intellij-twig2 to distinguish it from the official plugin.

-To me, this was my debut in plugin development, so this plugin **heavily** grafts from the official Handlebars plugin since it's the closest thing to Twig.
-I learned a lot about writing a parser @w@
+The Symfony plugin extends it with some nice features such as PHPDoc, but it's unable to add features like syntax validation without fully reimplementing the parser.

+I would love to bridge the gap -- make the official plugin obsolete, and incorporate the extra features from the Symfony plugin.

 ## TODO